Grove Tent Set Up Process

 Hassle-Free Grove Tailgating Services

-We were set up for the Ole Miss/Texas game a few years back.
+We were set up for the Ole Miss/Texas game in 2012.
 It was such an amazing experience that weekend and we couldn’t have had a better time.
 Ole Miss Grove tailgating is a blast!
 We were set up right next to our friends’ Grove tent and were able to party with them all Saturday.
 Great company, I refer all my friends to use their Grove tailgating services.
 Good company and even better customer service!

 - Bonner Hankins, Tupelo, MS